eraofchaos/eraofchaos.github.io/heroes/Solmyr.md

 ### Skin 2: **Devil in a Bottle**

- **Description:** Four centuries after he was sunk to the depths of the sea, the devil in the bottle swore an oath to kill the man who releases him from the seal.
+ **Description:** <span style="color: #ffffff;font-size:20px">Four centuries after he was sunk to the depths of the sea, the devil in the bottle swore an oath to kill the man who releases him from the seal. </span>

  **Skin features:**